nasa/trick/docs/documentation/building_a_simulation/Model-Source-Code.md

      (${FOO_ENV_VAR}/foo.o))
 ```

-Best practice is to add library dependencies for source code files for prototypes listed in the header.
+<b>Listing Library Dependencies Within the `S_define`:</b><br>
+Listing library dependencies within the `S_define` is just like listing them
+within the model header files, but all model source files are listed in one spot
+instead of per header file.
+If you choose to do it this way, don't forget to
+update the list each time you add or remove a model source file.

 #### `ICG_IGNORE_TYPES`